 noun (plural Bushmen)

 1A member of any of several aboriginal peoples of southern Africa, especially of the Kalahari Desert.
-Traditionally nomadic hunter-gatherers, many are now employed by farmers.
+They are traditionally nomadic hunter-gatherers.
 Also called San.

 - The area is believed to have been inhabited originally by ethnic groups using a click-tongue language similar to that of Southern Africa's Bushmen.